TrevorBuchanan/AgAIDResearch/README.md

 have very different trajectory paths, so the same interpolation cannot be used for both.
 Furthermore, some information can be filled from other IoT units at the site, and other online resources such as weather data)
+* 06/13/2024 - Refactor and begin to use time series learning models

 ## Notes: